jchiefelk/AlgoLab/README.md

 <h2> Algorithms </h2>

 <p>
 I started The AlgoLab to be a place to store projects of mine.
 I love Physics and Coding, I also have expereince teaching.
-This project is also here for those of you who did not attend grad school for Computer Science,  but are still interested in learning applied Machine Vision and Learning.
+This project is here for those of you who did not attend grad school for Computer Science,  but are still interested in learning applied Machine Vision and Learning.
 </p>

 <p>